tomsKalnins1/Parallel_2D_FFT_with_OpenGL/README.md

     ...
 ```

-As the the FFT advances trough the supersteps each thread processes its butterflies iteratively.
+As the the FFT advances through the supersteps each thread processes its butterflies iteratively.

 ```glsl
 ...